2023

 Top Product Potential Brazil Zimbabwe+$1.06MTractors

-Top Product Potential Zimbabwe Brazil+$184kRaw Tobacco
+Top Product Potential Zimbabwe Brazil+N/AN/A

 We estimate the export potential of an economy for each product and destination using an extension of the bilateral relatedness model of Jun et al. (2019).This extended gravity model considers similarities among products and geographies and explains more than 50% of the variance in future trade flows.